Fooled Around and Fell in Love

 "Fooled Around and Fell in Love" is a song written and performed by blues guitarist Elvin Bishop with Mickey Thomas on lead vocals.
-It appeared on his 1975 album, Struttin' My Stuff, and was released as a single the following year.
+It appeared on Bishop's 1975 album Struttin' My Stuff, and was released as a single the following year.

 Background

 Bishop does not sing lead vocals on the track.
 He felt that his gravelly voice would not do the song justice; he invited vocalist Mickey Thomas, who was a background singer in his band at the time, to sing it.
 It peaked at #3 on the Billboard Hot 100 singles chart in May 1976.
 The record was certified gold by the Recording Industry Association of America on June 23, 1976.
 In Canada, the song reached #22 on the singles chart and #8 on the Adult Contemporary chart.
 The single reached #3 in the New Zealand Singles Chart.

 Based on his work with Bishop, Thomas was invited to become the lead singer for Jefferson Starship (which would later evolve into simply Starship).